Teradata/product-help/IMC/Elasticity/Elasticity-Azure.md

 Site Admins and Super Site Admins can select **Change** to perform SQL Engine operations.

-Be aware that your site is not available during elastic options.
-Schedule this at a time that minimally impacts your users.

 Keep in mind that:

 - Scaling up or out and expanding volume may incur additional costs.